 - To provide a fair and efficient system for resolving disputes between employees and employers.

-Eligibility for workers’ compensation benefits
+Who is eligible for workers’ compensation benefits?

 The process of filing a workers’ compensation claim in Illinois typically involves the following steps:

 - Attend a hearing – After your claim is filed, you may be required to attend a hearing at the IWCC.
-This is an opportunity for you to present your case and for the IWCC to hear from any other parties involved, such as your employer or their insurance company.
+This is an opportunity for you to present your case and for the IWCC to hear from any other parties involved, such as your employer or insurance company.

-Time limits for filing a claim
+Are there time limits for filing a claim?

 Although you may notify your employer orally, it’s recommended that you provide written notice.
-Your notice should include all necessary details, including the date, time, and location of the incident, the nature of the injury or illness, and any witnesses
+Your notice should include all necessary details, including the incident’s date, time, location, the nature of the injury or illness, and any witnesses.

 If you fail to file a claim within either of these time frames, you could be barred from pursuing legal action.